fk506cni/cell_line_comparison/README.md

 Starting materials such as "CCLE_Expression.Arrays_2013-03-18.tar.gz" are not deposited here.
 Please get them from Broad Institute, TCGA, NCBI GEO and so on.

-Analysis environment is described by "SessionInfo" function at lastpart of htmls.
+Analysis environment is described by "SessionInfo" function at last part of htmls.
 Used packages are listed up at the section.

 Description of each file and the purpose.